+50 Ways to Never Waste Food Again - Planet Green.
 "Use it up, wear it out, make do, or do without" is a favorite adage in both frugal and green circles, and it is something I strive to live by.

 One complaint was that eating real food is too expensive for many Americans.
 I present ideals when I write about food.
 If only everyone could eat real, whole, living food our health care problems would decline.
 Unfortunately tax dollars do not go to subsidizing small farmers and ranchers, but to corporations that grow the soy, corn and wheat that go into making the factory food products that are ruining our health.
-Although I could go on a major rant about that, it's more productive to think of ways to help financially challenged Americans find ways to improve their nutrition.
+16 Ways to Eat Healthy While Keeping it Cheap.
+This is a guest post by Mehdi, author of StrongLifts.com.

 Gifts were exchanged, I overindulged in home cookin’, but in the end, I sat with a piece of paper scribbling notes on what it was like for her (and other family members) to live through the Great Depression.
 I’m fortunate that I haven’t felt the effects of the recession, so I thought it would be interesting to get her point of view since she lived through one of the harshest periods of American history.

 In the end, I wasn’t exactly surprised because I’ve heard many of these frugal living rules over and over again, but it’s finally nice to get them down on paper.
 I hope you can learn as much from her wisdom as I have over the years.
 Save a dollar for every dollar you spend.
 Grocery Coupons - 1,300+ Grocery Coupons and Printable Grocery Coupons from ShopAtHome.com.
 Frugal Living by Sara Noel.
 Frugal Living Tips To Save Money Everyday.

 Hillbilly Housewife.
 How To Make Your Own Laundry Detergent – And Save Big Money.
 "45 Ways to Save Money on Groceries" by Neil Shelton page one.